 As a therapist and communatarian, I know most people in this “culture” are deeply disconnected and lonely.
 While we have access to information, experiences, and people like never before, we need more.
 We are wired for connection.
 We long for intimacy.
 Intimacy is the building block to community.
 When we don’t experience deep connection and community on an ongoing basis something feels perpetually wrong.
 Because something is perpetually wrong—not with us as individuals—with the system, with our sociopathic “culture.”
 We’ve been unrooted from our land bases, our communities, and our souls.

 Here’s where it gets more insidious—intimacy, staged vulnerability, and community are now used as marketing triggers and visibility techniques.
 We are constantly beckoned to join online groups deemed “communities” and “tribes.”
 I find, more often than not, these words are misused at best, dishonest and disrespectful at worst.
-(Let me be incredibly clear about this: using the word tribe to market a platform or business that’s not specifically about building intimate community, is not only dishonest but it’s also a disrespectful act of appropriation.)
+(Let me be incredibly clear about this: using the word tribe to market a platform or business is not only dishonest but it’s also a disrespectful act of appropriation.)
 If using a morally and communally bankrupt system to leverage our deepest needs and fears for profit doesn’t raise your hackles, it should, because it’s predatory.
 It’s a misuse of leadership, a misuse of power.

 I want to recognize that there are some online groups that are truly communities.
 My sister is chronically ill and can’t leave her house often.
 She has built some amazingly intimate relationships and communities online.
 They respond to each other.
 They help each other when they can.
 They work through conflict as best they can.
 They grieve when someone dies or leaves the group.
 In other words, they are reciprocally vulnerable.